The Guide: Events in Oxfordshire

 Families are invited to search Oxford Castle for hidden Christmas trees, up St.George's Tower and down into the crypt to discover clues which will reveal the history and meaning behind Christmas traditions.
 Children can also make festive decorations, glitter snowflakes and reindeer pictures in the prison gallery.
 Until 3 January.

 Come along to the Oxford Bus Museum in Long Hanborough on 1 January.
 It's an opportunity to re-live memories of bus travel from years gone by in and around Oxford, along with a look at the life and times of William Morris (Lord Nuffield) and the part he played in the lives of local people.

-Photographs showing the lives of black South Africans in the early apartheid state are being displayed at the Pitt Rivers Museum in Oxford.
-See the slide show.
-19 July - 8 January.
+Photographs showing the lives of black South Africans in the early apartheid state are being displayed at the Pitt Rivers Museum in Oxford until 8 January.

 Belsen: Children of War, a new exhibition illustrating the impact of war on children in Oxfordshire, runs until 31 August 2012 at The Oxfordshire Museum Oxfordshire County Council in Woodstock.

 The Chinnor Winter Beer Festival 2012 is on at the Chinnor village hall on 14 January.

 UnderConstruction Theatre are presenting a promenade theatre show called Mummers, Michaelmas and The Empress Matilda at the Christmas Market at Oxford Castle until 18 December.

 An ice skating rink comes to Witney on 22 and 23 December.
 Sessions must be pre-booked at Witney Town Hall.